falke-ai-circuit/LOGReport/docs/token_processing.md

 ```

 Important notes:
-- All FBC tokens (162, 163, 164) must be explicitly listed with `token_type` set to "FBC"
+- All tokens (162, 163, 164) must be explicitly listed with their correct `token_type` (FBC, RPC, LOG, LIS)
 - The IP address must match the actual node IP address
 - Port and protocol should be set according to the node's configuration
 - Missing or incorrectly typed tokens may not be detected properly during scanning
+- The node configuration file must include all expected tokens with their correct types
+- The token type is always determined from the filename or directory structure

 ### Example